-Teaching, learning and assessment in Illustration is centred on a progressive acquisition of skills, knowledge and experience through studio, critical and external projects which build your knowledge of your subject and your own practice within that subject.
-This form of practice based learning is aimed at introducing you to the core practices of Illustration, (drawing, still and sequential image making, narrative construction) and the range of genres and possibilities within Illustration practice as it intersects with other disciplines such as art, media, advertising and publishing, or social agendas such as sustainability, social justice, economics etc. From this foundation you will evolve a personal practice based on your interests and strengths through experimentation, reflection, critical engagement and realising work of focus and resolution.
+Teaching, learning and assessment in Photography is centred on a progressive acquisition of skills, knowledge and experience through studio, critical and external projects which build your knowledge of your subject and your own practice within that subject.
+This form of practice based learning is aimed to introduce you to the core practices of Photography, (studio practice, darkroom skills, digital imaging, narrative construction) and the range of genres and possibilities within photographic practice as it intersects with other disciplines such as journalism, art, media, advertising and publishing, or social agendas such as sustainability, social justice, economics etc. From this foundation you will evolve a personal practice based on your interests and strengths through experimentation, reflection, critical engagement and realising work of focus and resolution.

-Your practice based learning will take place internally within the University, in studios and workshops (both practical and critical); externally through live projects, work based learning placements, internships; and virtually through digital engagement on the web, in online archives, social media and through University digital platforms such as Moodle (Virtual Learning Environment) and forms which you will author such as your online portfolio.
-All these sites of learning integrate to stimulate and support your development as a reflective Illustration practitioner.
+Your practice based learning will take place within the University, in studios and workshops (both practical and critical); externally through live projects, work based learning placements, internships; and virtually through digital engagement on the web, in online archives, social media and through University digital platforms such as Moodle (Virtual Learning Environment) and forms which you will author such as your online portfolio.
+All these sites of learning integrate to stimulate and support your development as a reflective Photography practitioner.

 Teaching activities are focused on an interactive engagement with you and your work.
-You will have regular informal tutorials in the studio as well as regular formal portfolio review tutorials.
+You will have regular informal tutorials in studio as well as regular formal portfolio review tutorials.
 Seminars and reading groups will engage you in critical debates, and workshops will engage you in skills development.
 Skilled technicians and technical tutors will also support your work through workshops and informal tutoring.
-A programme of visiting speakers, including international speakers through remote link up, will connect you to current thinking, research and practice in Illustration and related disciplines.
+A programme of visiting speakers, including international speakers through remote link up will connect you to current thinking, research and practice in Photography and related disciplines.